Combating Advanced Persistent Threats: Challenges and Solutions: Introduction

-To combat the complex and evolving nature of APT attacks, provenance graph-based kernel-level auditing \cite{2,3} offers a promising approach by enhancing visibility, traceability, and detection capabilities within intricate and dynamic network environments.
+To combat the complex and evolving nature of APT attacks, provenance graph-based kernel-level auditing \cite{2,3} offers a promising approach {with enhanced} visibility, traceability, and detection capabilities within intricate and dynamic network environments.
 It involves real-time capturing and analysis of intricate system interactions, encompassing network communications, process interactions, and file operations.
-By constructing causal relationship graphs of these entities, the provenance graph provides an all-encompassing depiction of system behavior, yielding the following advantages \cite{3}: \begin{itemize} \item \textit{Traceability:} The provenance graph facilitates the tracing of actions and interactions within a system, streamlining the identification of suspicious or malicious behaviors.
+By constructing causal relationship graphs of these entities, the provenance graph provides an all-encompassing depiction of system behaviors, yielding the following advantages \cite{3}: \begin{itemize} \item \textit{Traceability:} The provenance graph facilitates the tracing of actions and interactions within a system, streamlining the identification of suspicious or malicious behaviors.

 \item \textit{Real-time Visibility:} Through the real-time capture of low-level system activities, the provenance graph delivers a dynamic comprehension of ongoing processes and potential threats.

 \item \textit{Covert Behavior Detection:} The provenance graph aids in the revelation of concealed APT activities that may elude traditional detection mechanisms.